aidans/ramp/notes/README.md

 # Meeting (and non-meeting) notes

+## 11th March 2021 (meeting)

+Claire, Richard and Aidan met to discuss to discuss any updates.

+No updates from Richard or Aidan.

+Claire investigated the problem with the mismatched cells and found that Aidan was using an old version and she was using a newer but not the newest version!
+The newest version is [here](https://data.scrc.uk/data_product/SCRC:human/demographics/population/scotland@1.0.2).

+[ ] Claire to send new model runs to Aidan
+[ ] Aidan to make this work with the new files
+[ ] Aidan to do some direct comparison visual encodings.

+Richard mentioned that Helen Brown (Edinburgh; statistics) is experimenting with grid maps, perhaps Aidan to talk to her?

+Richard also mentioned that we might need to move on this epidemiology paper if we're going for it.

 ## 5th March 2021 (meeting)

 Claire, Richard and Aidan met to discuss to discuss any updates.